-The phone’s ringing off the hook, and people wanting to know how to get there.
+The phone’s ringing off the hook, and people want to know how to get there.
 There were customers ordering take-out while others chomped on their sliders one at a time.

 I ordered a dozen sliders, half with cheese, and all of them with onions, an order of fries, and some soft drinks to go with that.
 Relax, it wasn’t all for me; I had some company (my wife and her sister).

-After a bit of a wait, what I got was quite unexpected, 4 burgers on a plate all squished together.
+After a bit of a wait, what I got was quite unexpected, 4 burgers on a plate, all squished together.
 One of them even had a finger indentation left on the bun (it was pressed in fear of the lady who grabbed it from slipping through her grasp).
-I have never seen a more appetizing collection of meat and buns in my life, to be honest.
+To be honest, I have never seen a more appetizing collection of meat and buns in my life.